The other day an entrepreneur asked me this question:

 How do I resolve a customer complaint when his version of events is wildly different from my frontline employee’s story?
 Must I always take the side of the customer?
 What about my employee’s word?

-More often than not the go-to response to this particular issue is the customer is always right.
-However, your frontline employee who originally provided the customer with a product/service deserves to have his or her side considered and responded to also.
-It’s not acceptable to give in to customers who are always seeking reimbursements or discounts for services or products delivered, without ensuring your employees have a full understanding of your actions.
+Typically, the common response to this issue is that the customer is always right.
+However, the frontline employee who first provided the customer with a product or service should also have their perspective heard and addressed.
+It’s not right to simply give in to customers who constantly ask for refunds or discounts for what they received, without making sure your employees understand the reasons behind your decisions.

 To make an accurate judgement on this question I suggest analyzing each situation through the following 3 steps: